Ensembles¶

 Development | Tech Lead, Backend Dev, Frontend Dev, QA Engineer, Code Reviewer, DevOps Engineer, Docs Writer | A 2-pizza software development team that collaborates on a single GitHub repository |

-research-team |
+research-delegation-example |

 Research | Lead, Researcher, Writer, Reviewer | A coordinated research and reporting team demonstrating delegation, sequential, and supervision relationships |

-observability-mcp-team |
+observability-mcp-example |

 Observability | Grafana Analyst, Log Investigator | Observability workflows using MCP servers for Grafana and Loki |